-In idle state (DI 1 with no signal), the actuator is in "low" position ("low" position may also be 0° > "closed" position).

-If a signal is applied to digital input DI 1, the actuator moves to the position preset via analogue input 4-20 mA.
+In idle state (DI 1 with no signal), the actuator is in "low" position ("low" position may also be 0° = "closed" position).
+If a signal is applied to digital input DI 1, the actuator moves to the position preset via the 4-20 mA analogue input.
 When the signal at DI 1 drops, the actuator moves back to "low" position.